pushkarkumarlal/terminalMicrosoft/README.md

 #### Via Scoop (unofficial)

-[Scoop](https://scoop.sh) users can download and install the latest Terminal release by installing the `windows-terminal` package:
+[Scoop](https://scoop.sh) users can download and install the latest Terminal release by adding the extras bucket and installing the `microsoft-terminal` package:

 ```powershell
 scoop bucket add extras